 The Man Who Changed His Mind original title (The Man Who Lived Again) 1936

 Directed by Robert Stevenson.
-Starring my most favorite of all Boris Karloff, and Anna Lee of Bedlam
+Starring my favorite of all Boris Karloff, and Anna Lee of Bedlam

 Karloff plays Dr. Laurence, a once-respected scientist who begins to delve into the origins of the mind and soul connection.

 Like any good classic mad scientist film, the science community rejects him, and so he risks losing everything for which he has worked, shunned by the scientific community he continues to experiment and further his research, but at what cost!…

 The Monster Maker 1944